mintedreward/heartmail/README.md

 -----------------------------------------

 MVP:
-- "Ten Years of Bitcoin"
+- "The Hero with a Thousand Bitcoins"
 - Posted on May 13, 2021.
 - Free preview.
 An entire share-able article that is compelling and share-worthy.
 Has social media sharing links.